SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 <span style="font-size:19px;">The Faithful Witness</span>

-Witness (cf. “testimony,” Re 1:2) is central to the church’s calling amid suffering.
-As Jesus was the faithful witness even to death (1 Tim.
-6:13), so must his followers be (Rev. 2:13; 12:11; 20:4).
-Christians are called to be faithful witnesses, but Jesus is “the” faithful witness par excellence.
+In much the same way that Jesus was the faithful witness even unto death (1Ti 6:13), Christians are called to be faithful witnesses as well (Re 2:13; 12:11; 20:4).<sup>[ESVSB]</sup> The Greek term translated witness can mean both “witness” and “martyr.”<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A5&version=NET)</sup> Jesus is “the” quintessential faithful witness.

+<span style="font-size:19px;">The Firstborn Of The Dead, And The Ruler Of The Kings Of The Earth.</span>

-John comforts his persecuted readers with the truth that Jesus has triumphed over death (the firstborn of the dead) and that he is sovereign over all earthly powers, even Caesar, since he is the ruler of kings on earth (cf. Re 19:16). made us a kingdom, priests.
-Israel’s roles now belong to those of all nations who are freed from sins by Jesus’ blood (Re 5:10; Ex.
-19:6).
-From the outset, Jesus’ death is central to the message of Revelation.
+The firstborn of the dead, means Jesus has overcome or triumphed over death itself and that he is sovereign over all earthly powers (cf. Re 19:16).
+This fact was meant to comfort John's persecuted readers.<sup>[ESVSB]</sup>

 <hr /><br>

+<div class="mt" style="color:Gold;">⚠️ Under Construction</div>

 <div class="mt" style="font-size:21px;">꧁ 𝕍𝕖𝕣𝕤𝕖 𝟞 ꧂</div>